toggledbits/lexpjs/README.md

 The *array element accessor* is square brackets `[]` and should contain the array index.
 Arrays in expressions are zero-based, so the first element of an array is `[0]`.
 If the index given is less than 0, a runtime error occurs.
 If the index is positive or zero but off the end of the array, *null* is returned.

 The *member access operator* "dot" (`.`) is used to traverse objects.
-For example, referring to the power state of an entity may be `entity.attributes.power_switch.state`, which starts with an entity object, drops to the list of attributes within it, and the "power_switch" capability within the attributes, and finally to the "state" value.
+For example, referring to the power state of an entity contain in an object may be `entity.attributes.power_switch.state`, which starts with the entity object, drops to the list of attributes within it, and then the "power_switch" capability within the attributes, and finally to the "state" value.
 The right-side operand of the dot operator must be an identifier, so it may not contain special characters.
-If a member name contains any non-identifier characters, the array access syntax can be used: `entity.attributes['forbidden-name'].value`.
+If a member name contains any non-identifier characters, the array access syntax can be used with a string: `entity.attributes['forbidden-name'].value`.

 The *ternary operator* pair `? :` common to C, C++ and Java (and others) is available: `<boolean> ? <true-expression> : <false-expression>`.
 If the boolean expression given is *true*, the true expression is evaluated; otherwise, the false expression is evaluated.